QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

 ### System Backup
 Start a system backup as per the [User Documentation][CreateBackup].
 ### KeePassXC Database Backup
-You can also only back up your \*.kdbx-file.
+You can also only back up your \*.kdbx file.

 Depending on your threat model you can:
 * Hide the \*.kdbx file by simply renaming the file extension (e.g. \*.zip)